systemetric/robocon-website/blog/robocon-2025-kickoff.md

 The day started with a presentation from three of our students about this year's competition 'Dragon's Lair'.
 Read the full backstory about the competition on page 2 of the [rulebook](/rulebook-2025.pdf)!

-In this game, the arena is split into 4 terretories, each owned by a dragon (a RoboCon robot) with it's own lair at the back of the territory (a plinth raised 15 cm above the arena floor).
-Each dragon has its' own Gem but this gem is in another dragon's territory, and it needs to get its gems back to its' lair.
+In this game, the arena is split into 4 territories, each owned by a dragon (a RoboCon robot) with its' own lair at the back of the territory (a plinth raised 15 cm above the arena floor).
+Each dragon has its' own Gem but this gem is in another dragon's territory.
+Each dragon needs to get its' gem back (from another dragon's territory) to their lair.
 The dragon’s islands are sparse in food, with sheep being their only food source.
 You will score points for any cube-shaped sheep (the dragon’s food) you bring back to your territory (or to your lair for extra points).

 After the introduction of our exciting new competition, students then got to complete a set of mini challenges.
 These challenges are a great way to explore the capabilities of our new version 3 BrainBoxes.